rook/rook/Documentation/Storage-Configuration/Advanced/ceph-configuration.md

 ### To scale OSDs Vertically

-Run the following script to auto-grow the size of OSDs on a PVC-based Rook-Ceph cluster whenever the OSDs have reached the storage near-full threshold.
+Run the following script to auto-grow the size of OSDs on a PVC-based Rook cluster whenever the OSDs have reached the storage near-full threshold.

 ```console
 tests/scripts/auto-grow-storage.sh size  --max maxSize --growth-rate percent